 Your real focus should be on the customer’s painful experiences or pain points, so that you can take the necessary actions to improve them.

-Hence, conducting thorough user research is required to perform a detailed analysis.
+Hence, conducting thorough user research is essential for a detailed analysis.
 You can go through the whole process to experience all the painful hump at the touchpoint.

 Use the customer journey as a tactical tool: